The Best Time To Post on Instagram

-Right now, (and this post was updated May 2018) the best time to post to Instagram is from 8am – 9am on Mondays.
-Times to avoid are between 3 pm – 4pm during the week.
+Right now, (and this post was updated July 2020) the best time to post to Instagram is from 2pm – 3pm on weekdays.
+And the best day to post is Thursday.

 People are awake, maybe drinking their morning coffee.
 They aren't commuting to work or answering their first emails of the day.

 I know this is a wide range but think of this around lunch time.
 People take a break to eat, and check social media.

 Again, they are home from work, able to scroll through their phones.

 The best day to post is Monday according to Huffington post.
 This is a day that has the best instagram engagement- meaning more likes and comments all around.

 Saturday at 7pm.
 This is when people are out and about and might check their phone.
 Another time is 11pm.
 It seems late, but you'll also have less competition of others posting photos.

 Sunday at 5pm.
 This might because lazy Sunday is finally settling in, you're no longer day drinking, but thinking about tomorrow's activities and checking your feed.

 Sunday 10am -2pm.
 Taking a break after the weekend and scrolling through Instagram is happenign at this time.